NEXT STEPS AFTER PLACING ORDER

 I have chosen a size and paid my deposit, now what do I do?

 Thank you for your order!
-I will now need photos of your pets for the portrait.
-Please send the photos to info@chasemartinart.com.
+To lock down your spot on my waiting list, please send photos of your pet(s) to info@chasemartinart.com.
 You’ll also get an email with all these instructions below.

 How many photos should I send?